tcltk/tcl/doc/dev/strings.md

 tolerated at the time). so **Tcl\_UniCharToUtf** is implemented to use that modified encoding of **U+0000**.

-Any Tcl 8.1 string encoded in the way described above can be passed around and out of Tcl in the encoded form.
+Any Tcl 8.1 string encoded in the way described above can be passed out of Tcl in the encoded form.
 Callers of Tcl have to adjust their expectations to treat the value properly.
 Earlier versions of Tcl would pass out arbitrary byte sequences representing strings with one byte per symbol.
 The new representation has a variable number of bytes per symbol.
 Each Tcl caller had to review its functionality and purpose to decide what adaptations were needed.
-Tcl 8.1 provided a large number of utility routines to process byte sequences in its variable width encoding.
-Tcl 8.1 also provided routines to support processing of arbitrary byte array values for those Tcl callers that really needed the functionality of arbitrary byte arrays that string representations had been.
+Tcl 8.1 provided a large number of utility routines to process byte sequences in the variable width encoding.
+Tcl 8.1 also provided routines to support processing of arbitrary byte array values for those Tcl callers that really needed to process arbitrary byte arrays exchanged as Tcl values.

-Callers of Tcl also pass in Tcl string values as either C strings or counted strings.
-They likewise had to adjust to the new encoding expectations.
+Callers of Tcl also pass Tcl string values into the library as either C strings or counted strings.
+These callers likewise had to adjust to the new encoding expectations.
 When they pass in byte sequences in agreement with the encoding, they can expect to gain access to the whole extended string set of Tcl 8.1.
 However, the encoding does not produce all byte sequences.
 Many byte sequences do not correspond to the proper encoding of anything.
 The Tcl 8.1 rules for decoding are implemented in the routine **Tcl\_UtfToUniChar**.
 All byte sequences generated by the encoder are reliably decoded back to the original symbol.
 Round trips through the encoding are lossless.
-In addition, following recommendations of the time, the decoder accepted all overlong sequences otherwise structured with the right sequences of lead bytes and trail bytes.
+In addition, following recommendations of the time, the decoder accepted all overlong sequences otherwise structured with appropriate sequences of lead bytes and trail bytes.
 The decoder did not decode any byte sequences of length greater than three.
 Any byte leading a sequence not recognized by those rules would be decoded as itself, effectively making